Note: Due to the devasting wildfire in July 2024, Jasper is currently closed to tourists.

-Have you ever felt so invigorated by the mountain air and at the same time felt so perfectly at peace, you knew you could drop instantly to sleep if not for wanting to miss a moment of it all?
+Have you ever felt so invigorated by the mountain air and at the same time felt so perfectly at peace that you knew you could drop instantly to sleep if not for wanting to miss a moment of it all?
 That’s how I feel whenever I visit Jasper.
-If you want to know what to do in Jasper (besides hiking), I can help you out.
-I’ve whittled down my favourite Jasper attractions and eateries you’ll want to hit up on your next visit.
+I used to live in Jasper, and using that expertise, plus recent visits, I’ve whittled down my favourite Jasper attractions and eateries you’ll want to hit up on your next visit.

 Disclosure: Travels with Baggage sometimes receives compensation and/or hosted travel and sample products related to blog posts.
 This story may include affiliate links for which we receive a small commission at no extra cost to consumers.